 Hallway tests: internal tests with stakeholders, colleagues who are largely uninvolved in the effort, etc. Typically this would’ve been done prior to building out a robust prototype…but can still be helpful in certain situations.

-Friends, family, other colleagues: when the going gets tough…you can get helpful feedback from just about anyone (but will likely need to take it with a grain of salt…and do whatever you can to ensure that they’re not lying to avoid hurting your feelings).
+Friends, family, colleagues: when the going gets tough…you can get helpful feedback from just about anyone – but will likely need to take it with a grain of salt and ensure you’re prompting in a way that produces honest answers.

 What are we trying to learn?